osc-delft/ideas-and-plans/processes/new-members-onboard.md

 From now on, you'll receive an open science update once every two months - the next one will be sent in [Month, year].
 From this newsletter, you can learn about the latest open science developments and opportunities at TU Delft and beyond!
 (You can find the previous newsletters [here](https://github.com/osc-delft/newsletters/blob/main/2021-01.md))

-You are also invited to join the [Open Science Community Delft slack](https://osc-delft.slack.com) - a safe and welcoming space for our community members to have discussions, ask questions and stay updated to the latest opportunities in open science!
+You are also invited to join the [Open Science Community Delft slack](https://osc-delft.slack.com) - a safe and welcoming space for our community members to have discussions, ask questions and stay updated on the latest opportunities in open science!
 A personal invitation to join our Slack group will follow this email.

 We hope you will take advantage of the many opportunities offered to OSC Delft members:
 - [Read more about our community initiatives](https://osc-delft.github.io/initiatives) and see if you would like to join them and their activities!